What is a green card?

 Victims of human trafficking who are living in the United States — whether lawfully or unlawfully (in other words, “undocumented”) — may apply for a T visa to stay in the United States for up to four years.
 As a condition of the T visa, however, they must help to investigate and prosecute perpetrators of human trafficking (unless the victim is under age 18, in which case they need not help with such efforts).

-To qualify for a green card, the applicant must have physically lived in the United States for one of the following periods, whichever is shorter:
+To qualify for a permanent resident card, the applicant must have physically lived in the United States for one of the following periods, whichever is shorter:

 - Three years since receiving a T visa